 2. Hardening Off

-When it comes to seedlings, cool-season plants such as lettuce and broccoli can be started earlier, while warm-season plants can begin the acclimation process around two weeks before the average last frost date.
+When it comes to seeds and seed trays, cool-season plants such as broccoli can be acclimated a week earlier, whilst warm-season plants can begin the acclimation process two weeks before the last frost dates in your area.

 - Brussels sprouts